-The audited financial statements and report of the independent registered public accounting firm required to be included in this SAI are hereby incorporated by reference to the Annual Report for the Fund for fiscal period ended October 31, 2023.
-You can obtain a copy of the Fund's Annual Report without charge by calling the Fund at 1.877.524.9155.
+The audited financial statements and report of the independent registered public accounting firm required to be included in this SAI are hereby incorporated by reference to the Annual Report for the Fund for fiscal year ended October 31, 2024.
+You can obtain a copy of the Fund's Annual or Semi-Annual Report without charge by calling the Fund at 1.877.524.9155.